cdemyanovich/git_out_of_trouble/one/01_slide.md

       faster_specs
       refactor_noaa_decline_reasons

-!SLIDE bullets
+!SLIDE bullets smaller
 # Summary

-The options --contains, --merged and --no-merged serve three related but different purposes:
+The options `--contains`, `--merged` and `--no-merged` serve three related but different purposes:

-    * --contains <commit> is used to find all branches which will need special attention if <commit> were to be rebased or amended, since those branches contain the specified <commit>.
+* `--contains <commit>` is used to find all branches which will need special attention if `<commit>` were to be rebased or amended, since those branches contain the specified `<commit>`.
-    * --merged is used to find all branches which can be safely deleted, since those branches are fully contained by HEAD.
+* `--merged` is used to find all branches which can be safely deleted, since those branches are fully contained by `HEAD`.
-    * --no-merged is used to find branches which are candidates for merging into HEAD, since those branches are not fully contained by HEAD.
+* `--no-merged` is used to find branches which are candidates for merging into `HEAD`, since those branches are not fully contained by `HEAD`.

 !SLIDE
 # Big Trouble in Little China